sbrannstrom/nestjs-starter/README.md

 # NestJS Starter Template

-## Creator
+## Author
-Made with ♥ by Simon Brannstrom
+Simon Brännström

 ## About
 This is a starter template for NestJS with Prisma.io, it currently contains endpoints to `GET` a user by ID, a `POST` to create a user and a `POST` to login a user and get a `JWT` in return.
 The `GET` by ID endpoint is protected by the `JWT auth guard`.

+The project uses SWC for ~20x times faster compile time.

 ## Setup
 1. Create an `.env` file in the root of the project with the keys from `.env.example` and change out the values to reflect your setup.